neubig/minnn-assignment/structure.md

 ## xp

 `xp` is an alias for the numerical processing library that we're using to make computation efficient.
 By default we use [numpy](https://numpy.org/), a widely used numerical library that you may know of already.
+For brief tutorials, you can check the links provided at the end of this page.
 Alternatively, you can use `cupy`, an interface that is basically identical to `numpy`, but allows computation on the GPU, which can be useful for speed purposes.

 - The choice of computation library can be specified by the environment variable `WHICH_XP`.
 - For this assignment using `numpy` with CPU will already be fast enough (around 6s per iter in our running).
 In our final testing, we would probably use `numpy`.
 (Nevertheless please feel free to use `cupy` if you find it is much faster.)